dibyendumajumdar/C/docs/ctour.md

-registers required by the other operand is  checked;  if  it can  be  done  using those registers which remain even after making unavailable the unexpectedly-occupied register,	then the notions of the `next register' and possibly the `current register' are redefined.
+registers required by the other operand is  checked;  if  it can  be  done  using those registers which remain even after making unavailable the unexpectedly-occupied register,	then the notions of the 'next register' and possibly the 'current register' are redefined.
 Otherwise a register-copy instruc- tion  is  produced.
 A register-copy is also always produced when the current operator is one of those  which  have	odd-